MOladunni/MOladunni.github.io/README.md

 This dashboard is a key tool for the iShares management and marketing teams, offering clear, actionable insights to support investment decisions for their investors and marketing planning.

 # Project 2
+**Title:** DYLYTICS WAREHOUSE AND RETAIL UK SALES DASHBOARD

+**Tools Used:** Microsoft Excel (Pivot table, Pivot chart, Power Query editor, slicers, conditional formatting, text box)

+**Project Description:** This project involved analysing Dylytics company sales data to identify trends and patterns in sales performance for Dylytics wholesale and retail customers.
+It is designed to provide a comprehensive overview of key performance metrics.
+This dashboard allows stakeholders to easily monitor and analyse the company’s performance across different customers, products, and time periods.
+The dashboard includes the following features:

+# Project 3
 **Title:** iShares-United Kingdom Fund Report

 **Tools Used:** Microsoft Excel (Pivot table, Pivot chart, Power Query editor, slicers, conditional formatting, text box)